GET INVOLVED

 7. Join IDA’s advocate network.

-IDA’s Advocate Network is a global community united in its efforts to protect the night from light pollution.
-Check out the work of some of our advocates, see a map of advocates around the world, and submit your interest in joining here.
+DarkSky’s Advocate Network is a global community united in its efforts to protect the night from light pollution.
+Check out the work of some of our advocates, find local chapters around the world, and submit your interest in joining here.

-Buy things you love and support IDA with a percentage of your purchase going to save dark skies.
-IDA participates in the Amazon Smiles Program.
-Show your support for dark skies with IDA-branded t-shirts and other merch in our online Bonfire shop.
+Buy things you love and support DarkSky International with a percentage of your purchase going to save dark skies.
+Show your support for dark skies with DarkSky-branded t-shirts and other merch in our online Bonfire shop.

 9. Set up an outreach table at a local event.